PentaHelix/pentahelix.github.io/_posts/2015-10-13-[chrawl]-Devlog-20:-Cartography.md

 This is very simplified, but the basic principle is the same.
 It loops around the room and places a wall if no path exits the room at that segment.

-One such loop (there are 4, one for each side) looks like this:
+One of these loops (there are 4, one for each side) looks like this:
 ```
 for(int i = 0; i < s.w; i++){
 		if(s.exits.Contains(i))continue;